 Given that the application and admissions processes to the doctoral program require time, applicants should begin collecting and submitting required paperwork once a decision has been made to apply.
 All paperwork that is required within the first stage of the process is due before February 1 for early consideration or before May 1 for final consideration of the year in which application is being made.
 Under this timeline, applicants receive a decision regarding their admission by May 30 of the same year.
 The admissions process to the doctoral program consists of two stages.
-The first stage is a paper-based examination of applicant data which is conducted by the Office of International Programs.
+The first stage is a paper-based examination of applicant data which is conducted by the University's Principal Designated School Official (PDSO).
+The PDSO for LMU is Conrad Daniels, who can be reached at this email: William.daniels@lmunet.edu.
 The second stage is performance-based and is undertaken by the School of Education Doctoral Program.
-The two academic teams work together to implement these processes as follows:

-Stage One Review: Office of International Programs.
-The office of International Programs coordinates a review process with other personnel within the university to ensure the applicant is able to meet the criteria established by the U.S. Department of Homeland Security, United States Citizenship and Immigration Services, and other agencies, as required.
+Stage One Review: The PDSO coordinates a review process with other personnel within the university to ensure the applicant is able to meet the criteria established by the U.S. Department of Homeland Security, United States Citizenship and Immigration Services, and other agencies, as required.
 This process includes but is not limited to: obtaining a copy of the applicant's passport; collecting data from standardized examinations; securing copies of evaluated transcripts; and other related actions.
 This information must be received before Stage Two.
-Upon the candidate's successful completion of the Stage One process, the office of International Programs will send verification of the applicant's eligibility to the School of Education Doctoral Program for continued review and consideration.
+Upon the candidate's successful completion of the Stage One process, the PDSO will send verification of the applicant's eligibility to the School of Education Doctoral Program for continued review and consideration.

-Note: The Office of International Programs reserves the right to undertake any identity verification procedures that it believes are required in order to validate the applicant's personal identity.
-Such procedures may include but are not limited to: direct contact with university faculty having personal knowledge of applicant; request for additional documentation; photographic identification; and other means as might be deemed necessary to authenticate the identity of applicant.
+Note: The PDSO reserves the right to undertake any identity verification procedures that they believe are required in order to validate the applicant's personal identity.
+Such procedures may include but are not limited to: direct contact with university faculty having personal knowledge of the applicant; request for additional documentation; photographic identification; and other means as might be deemed necessary to authenticate the identity of applicant.